UserName504/vowel-formant-synthesizer/README.md

 ![](images/maxpatch.png)

 Three resonant bandpass filters, in a parallel setup.
-The first three formant frequency values of eight vowel sounds are inputs into each of the filters.
+The first three formant frequency values of eight vowels are inputs into each of the filters.

 The formant frequency values were informed by a [benchmark dataset](https://asa.scitation.org/doi/10.1121/1.1906875).